open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 ![Contact Details](images/vi-contact-details.png)

 Then, click on the **"Submit"** button.
-Your registration request for your community will be send to nation side for approval.
+Your registration request for your community will be sent to the nation side for approval.
 You will see the following message.

 ![Community Accepted into the Nation](images/vi-registration-accepted.png)